-The amount of revenue recorded from Q3 2017 to Q1 2018 has been impacted by the Company recording in revenue a percentage of gas delivered to TANESCO.
+The amount of revenue recorded from Q2 2017 to Q1 2018 has been impacted by the Company recording in revenue a percentage of gas delivered to TANESCO.
 The amount recorded in revenue was based on the expected amount to be collected due to the poor payment history during the previous three years.
 Since the start of Q1 2018 the Company has been recording 100% of gas deliveries to TANESCO in revenue as a result of the improved TANESCO payment history during the previous 24 months.
-The above resulted in a net revenue increase of \$1.8 million in Q3 2017, a net revenue increase of \$1.0 million in Q4 2017 and a net revenue increase of \$1.6 million in Q1 2018.
+The above resulted in a net revenue reduction of \$0.8 million in Q2 2017, a net revenue increase of \$1.8 million in Q3 2017, a net revenue increase of \$1.6 million in Q1 2018.

-Revenue fell in Q4 2017 from Q3 2017 due to the combination of a 15% fall in sales volumes, a substantial increase in TPDC share of Profit Gas and a negative current income tax adjustment.
+Despite an increase in sales volumes from Q2 2017 to Q3 2017, revenue fell due to a combination of a decrease in the current income tax adjustment and the depletion of the cost pool during the quarter.
+Revenue fell in Q4 2017 due to the combination of a 15% fall in sales volumes, a substantial increase in TPDC share of Profit Gas and a negative current income tax adjustment.
 The increase in revenue from Q4 2017 to Q1, Q2, and Q3 2018 was also impacted by the reversal of TANESCO deferred revenue to income during Q1, Q2, and Q3 2018 as a result of the improved TANESCO payment history.
-The increase in revenue from Q4 2018 to Q1 2019 and Q2 2019 was positively impacted by a significant increase in deliveries to TANESCO and positive current income tax adjustments as a consequence of recording a profit in the period.
+The increase in revenue from Q4 2018 to Q1 2019 was positively impacted by a significant increase in deliveries to TANESCO and a positive current income tax adjustment as a consequence of recording a profit in the period.